sfzhu93/static-wp-lava/README.md

 # Weakest Preconditions on LAVA dataset

 Make with cmake.
-Run `run.sh` to run the main pass.
+On Debian 12, using the default `LLVM 16` and `libz3` dependencies from `apt` can work.
+Requires Run `run.sh` to run the main pass.
 The llvm pass to run is implemented in `MainPass.cpp`.

 benchmarks
 ==========